platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

       return False
     Right () -> return True
 ```

+The only difference is in the run program function which needs to take the failure modes into account.

 ``` haskell
 runProgram :: MonadIO m => IORef (Maybe Fault) -> Manager -> Model -> Program -> m (Either String ())